A Knowing In My Bones: What is the School of the Red Skywalker?

 During this time I also began apprenticeship in Mayan Curanderismo and walked with mentors who taught me what I had always been longing for: healing grounded in community, right relationship, trauma awareness, and ceremony as a way of life.
 As I called home the fragmented parts of my Soul, I stopped chasing life from pain and began living more from coherence—learning to discern alignment, to become more trustworthy for myself and others, to repair, to forgive without bypass, and to choose from the present rather than projecting and repeating the past.
 Being witnessed and held in love helped me stand more fully into who I am, and that freedom has become everything.

 I have learned the power of this witnessing.
-What it feels like to give voice to the stories held in the body before a sacred witness—one who has done that themselves, and is able to reflect Love.
-They give the gift of a new imprint and experience that we didn’t receive the first time around.
+What it feels like to give voice to the stories held in the body before a sacred witness—one who has done that work themselves and is able to reflect a mirror of Love.
+That witnessing gives the gift of a new imprint and experience that we didn’t receive the first time around.
 And then, the body feels safe.
 Then we have choice again.
-And we live all the way to our toes, instead of spinning in the mind without even knowing it.
+And we live all the way to our toes, instead of living through the mind without even knowing it.

 No matter how good our intentions are or how much we care, I believe until we know how to feel grounded in our bodies again and know alignment of body, heart, mind, and Spirit, that we will not know Heaven on Earth.
 I believe we need as many people as possible who can hold these stories well in these times.